'After great pain, a formal feeling comes' Analysis

 This poem is her expression of hidden pain, the sort that hurts inside, a kind of pain of the soul.
-It could be caused through death of a loved one, loss of a love, trauma, empathy with those who are suffering needlessly.
+It could be caused by the death of a loved one, loss of love, trauma, or empathy with those who are suffering needlessly.

 The poem can be split into three:

 - Stanza 1 - internal reaction to suffering and time (post-trauma stress)

 - Stanza 2 - physical reaction in nature (paralysis)